-- 1) I am a Senior Geostatistician with Tetra Tech, Inc. with a business address at 350 Indiana Street, Suite 500, Golden, Colorado 80401, USA. - 2) I graduated with a degree in Engineering (BS with honors) in 1971 and a MBA degree in 1973 from the Michigan State University, East Lansing.
+- 1) I am a Senior Geostatistician with Tetra Tech, Inc. with a business address at 350 Indiana Street, Suite 500, Golden, Colorado 80401, USA. - I graduated with a degree in Engineering (BS with honors) in 1971 and a MBA degree in 1973 from the Michigan State University, East Lansing.
 In addition, I graduated from Brown University, Providence, Rhode Island with a MS degree in Geology in 1977, and The Colorado School of Mines, Golden, Colorado, with a graduate degree in Mineral Economics (Ph.D.) in 1980.
 I have worked as a resource estimator and geostatistician for a total of thirty-one years since my graduation from university; as an employee of a leading geostatistical consulting company (Geostat Systems, Inc. USA), with large engineering companies such as Dames and Moore, URS, and Tetra Tech and as a consultant for more than 30 years.
-I am a Registered Member (#411340) of the Society for Mining, Metallurgy, and Exploration, Inc. - 3) I have read the definition of "qualified person" set out in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 4) I have visited and inspected the subject property from September 12th, 2011 to September 14th, 2011 and February 6th, 2013 to February 8th, 2013. - 5) I am responsible for Sections 6, 7, 8, 9, 10, 11, 12, 14 and portions of 25-27 of the Technical Report. - 6) I satisfy the requirements of independence according to Section 1.5 of NI 43-101. - 7) I have had prior involvement with Vista Gold Corp. on the property that is the subject of this Technical Report.
-My involvement has consisted of acting as an expert who was relied upon for previous Technical, Preliminary Economic Assessment, and Prefeasibility Reports. - 8) I have read National Instrument 43-101, Form 43-101F1, and 43-101CP, and the Technical Report has been prepared in compliance with that instrument, form, and companion policy.
+I am a Registered Member (#411340) of the Society for Mining, Metallurgy, and Exploration, Inc. - 3) I have read the definition of "qualified person" set out in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 4) I have visited and inspected the subject property from September 12th, 2011 to September 14th, 2011 and February 6th, 2013 to February 8th, 2013. - 5) I am responsible for Sections 1.4, 1.5, 1.15.2, 6.0, 7.0, 8.0, 9.0, 10.0, 11.0, 12.0, 14.0, 25.1 and 26.2 of the Technical Report. - 6) I satisfy the requirements of independence according to Section 1.5 of NI 43-101. - 7) I have had prior involvement with Vista Gold Corp. on the property that is the subject of this Technical Report.
+My involvement has consisted of acting as an expert who was relied upon for previous Technical, Preliminary Economic Assessment, and Prefeasibility Reports. - 8) I have read National Instrument 43-101, Form 43-101F1, and 43-101CP, and the Technical Report has been prepared in compliance with that instrument, form, and companion policy. - 9) As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the portions of the Technical Report for which I am responsible contain all scientific and

-- 9) As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the portions of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading. - 10) I consent to the filing of the Technical Report with any securities regulatory authority, stock exchange and other regulatory authority and any publications by them, including electronic publication in the public company files on their websites accessible by the public.
+- technical information that is required to be disclosed to make the Technical Report not misleading. - 10) I consent to the filing of the Technical Report with any securities regulatory authority, stock exchange and other regulatory authority and any publications by them, including electronic publication in the public company files on their websites accessible by the public.